ffanzhang/vim-airline-stopwatch/README.md

 let g:airline#extensions#stopwatch#polling_period = 100
 ```
 - (optional) if we have too many split items,  saving to :messages
- will disrput us editing by prompting press enter to continue, to disable this
+ will disrupt us by prompting press enter to continue, to disable this
  default behavior, we can set save_to messages = 0.
 This also means that if you
  set this to 0, :messages no longer works.
 ```